-Work with partners (DFE, BG etc) to provide laptops and ICT access for all We have removed any digital barriers for our PP students.
+Work with partners (DFE, BG etc) to provide laptops and ICT access for all students We have removed any digital barriers for our PP students.
 Laptops are provided if parents/students need them to complete homework and coursework.
-Laptops Approx. £600 students Where students were not completing online Maths homework they are now able to complete that home and/or get support from homework club.
-Next steps for 2023-24 Support Year 7 and 10 PP students/parents w vith the iPad scheme Monitor the Consequence System to prevent FTE (fixed term exclusions).
+Where students were not completing online Maths homework they are now able to complete that home and/or get support from homework club.
+Laptops Approx. £1500 Next steps for 2024-25 Support PP students/parents with the iPad so cheme.
+Monitor the Consequence System to prevent FTE (fixed term exclusions).
 Our mantra of "we include not exclude" continues to have an impact with exclusions in the summer term as it was significantly lower than the same time last year.
 Our inclusion provision at Willow House has had an impact on these figures and our pastoral team is constantly looking for ways to engage with students most likely to face exclusion.
-3-6 Provision Approx. £5000 Willow House (See Willow House) Next steps for 2023-24 Embed the suspension protocol including the meetings to build key relationships with pare · · · · · · · · · · · · · · · · · · · Develop the staged behaviour plan to support from suspensions. rt students coming back Form tutors/HOPs and CaG track consequence ces with a daily report Increase Parents Evening engagement by: • Develop early online booking for PP parents • Where PP parents have not attended, There is a significant number of PP parents and students that have not attended parents evening using the new virtual system.
+3-6 Provision Approx. £5000 Willow House (See Willow House) Next steps for 2024-25 Embed the suspension protocol including the meetings to build key relationships with pare Develop the staged behaviour plan to suppor from suspensions. nts. 't students coming back Increase Parents Evening engagement by: • Develop early online booking for PP parents • Where PP parents have not attended, • Form tutors/HOYs to track consequences wit There is a significant number of PP parents and students that have not attended parents evening using the new virtual system.
 Support has been put in place to make appointments for the evenings and that has been successful with those students.
 Teachers have organised telephone conversations for any parents that did not attend on the evening and after.
-School Cloud Approx. £1000 encourage alternative Next steps for 2023-24 contact via Pastoral staff Drop-in session for PP students to discuss pro staff including HoPs and SLT ogress with key members of Use a key worker system for high profile stud session. lents during this drop-in Continued development of leadership of PP e.g. Continued appointment of pupil premium Co- The PP coordinator has worked with key staff to assess students needs and use the funding to improve attainment , drawing on evidence of effective practice PP Coordinator Approx. £3600 ordinator Next steps for 2023-24 Pupil Premium Evaluate my School Governor Link Visit Develop the student/progress monitoring spre eadsheet Increase number of careers events attend by students We have started to build up our community contacts with local businesses since the pandemic.
+School Cloud Approx. £1000 encourage alternative Next steps for 2024-25 contact via Pastoral staff Drop-in session for PP students to discuss progress with key members of staff including HoPs and SLT Use a key worker system for high profile students during this drop-in session.
+Continued development of leadership of PP e.g. Continued appointment of pupil premium Co- The PP coordinator has worked with key staff to assess students needs and use the funding to improve attainment , drawing on evidence of effective practice PP Coordinator Approx. £5600 ordinator Next steps for 2024-25 Pupil Premium Evaluate my School Governor Link Visit Develop the student/progress monitoring spre eadsheet Increase number of careers events attend by students We have started to build up our community contacts with local businesses since the pandemic.
 The sTEAM show allowed us to showcase our students projects and see how extremly talented they were.
-Rolls Royce Approx £400 STEAM show Approx. £500
+Rolls Royce Approx £800 STEAM show Approx. £300